Laugharne/solana_token_extensions/markdown/interest_bearing.md

 setInterval(async () => {
     const uiAmount = await amountToUiAmount(
         connection,           // The Solana connection object
-        pkPayer,              // Public key of the paying account (the account holding the tokens) mint,                 // The interest-bearing mint created earlier accountBalance,       // The balance of tokens in the account (in raw token units) TOKEN_2022_PROGRAM_ID // The program ID for the Token 2022 program
+        kpPayer,              // Public key of the paying account (the account holding the tokens) mint,                 // The interest-bearing mint created earlier accountBalance,       // The balance of tokens in the account (in raw token units) TOKEN_2022_PROGRAM_ID // The program ID for the Token 2022 program